 Shin-Osaka Station Layout

-The main Central Entrance gates for the shinkansen lines
+The main Central Entrance gates for the Shinkansen lines

-There are two sets of gates for the shinkansen lines: the main Central Entrance gates and the South Entrance gates.
+There are two sets of gates for the Shinkansen lines: the main Central Entrance gates and the South Entrance gates.

 The South Entrance gates for the Shinkansen lines